roadwarriorslive/Pipulate/README.md

 - SEMRush and Moz KPI functions like Difficulty and DomainAuthority added.
 - Modest amounts of website crawling is now possible (maximum depth of 2).
 - Tons of cosmetic stuff to make it prettier.

+## Important concepts to find a home for:

+Pipulate is an entire programmable automated task manager from within a spreadsheet and has a job-instruction syntax (sub-set of Python) that has a few nuances that need to be understood to be used well.
+They are:

+### The Conventional Behavior Is Question Mark Replacement
+The parent instance of Pipulate itself (instance of the Pipulate() monolithic generator) when run in simple question mark replacement mode never received a list of tuple instructions as an argument.
+In this (most common) case, it will be pipulating completely by convention, meaning it will look for question marks to replace in the first tab (sheet1) only.

+### Increased Control During Pre-pipulation Phase
+However, the parent instance of Pipulate may have been created by a secondary Pipulate menu -- one of the ones that offers such things as adding columns and such.
+If Pipulate was called from a secondary menu, then there will be a pre-pipulate phase that comes before (the now optional) conventional question mark replacement phase to do setup, cleanup, and any additional work.
+This pre-pipulation phase can keep the conventional question mark replacement from happening happening by using a stop-instruction as the last tuple in the list.
+This is how a "cleanup" phase would be accomplished -- you just throw a conventional question mark replacement instruction tuple in with the other instructions.
+Put cleanup after it, then issue a stop instruction.

+Soooo...

+Pipulate can either be simple question mark replacement of sheet1 -- the simple original concept in which Pipulate itself was born -- OR it can be a sort of player piano doing a bunch of stuff according to sheet music that you feed in as a parameter call.

+### One-level-deep Recursion Only
+However, you never send an additional (or nested) list of tuple instructions down to a second-phase Pipulate.
+It's going to just be considered bad form, because really there's no good reason to allow the complexity of potentially out-of-control recursion in an application like this.

+After Pipulate steps through this optional pre-pipulation phase, it is optional to "let" the conventional behavior to step in and